highRES-model/highRES-Europe-PreProc-WF/Environmental-Exclusions-WF/README.md

 ## Computational requirements

 Due to the high resolution GIS data and relatively large extent, the code in this repository requires considerable computational resources.
-Running the workflow requires about 30GB och memory, primarily due to `rule build_techExclusions` and the processing of the European road network.
+Running the workflow requires about 32GB of RAM.
+It is possible to parallelize the workflow and run all scenario levels simultaneously.
+This will however put a higher strain on the peak RAM required and may be more suitable for High Performing Computing (HPC) clusters.

 The code has been tested for the following system: